JessebotX/StardewValleyMods/README.md

 ## Licensing
 See [MIT License](https://github.com/JessebotX/StardewMods/blob/master/LICENSE)

 No permission needed for use/distribution/modification of my assets.
-You are not required to credit me if you use my assets.
+You are **not required to credit me**.